 People that start out with a lower Add like 1,00D and get their first progressives often say things like “really, it is so easy to focus and my field of view is so wide in the near range” even with less optimized lenses.
 The reason is very wide reading zones.
 That is why there is no restriction in eye movements felt.
 Furthermore, if the rest of the prescription for the distance is quite low (not higher as +/- 2,00D) you will hardly notice any blurriness on the sides.
 In this case, the adaption time is almost instantaneous.

-Things change rapidly when people start to get their second progressive glasses five years later and now there Add value is set to 1,50D or even 1,75D.
+Things change rapidly when people start to get their second progressive glasses five years later and now their Add value is set to 1,50D or even 1,75D.
 As soon as look through their lenses they obviously realize that the lenses support them more and reading in front of them suddenly got easier but the zone for the reading got way smaller.
 With 1,75D of Add value, you notice directly that pointing of your nose into the direction you want to look at is needed otherwise you perform eye movements into the periphery which causes blurriness.

 This is really the point when people start using a second or third pair of glasses to supplement the smaller zones in their progressives.
 What also changes is the adaption time of the lenses.
 I assume it is up to two weeks in most cases.
 The adaption time is now a little longer because of distortions in the sides.
 These distortions include straight lines appearing bent and blurriness.